Andrewthe13th/Inventory_Kamera/README.md

 ### How to Run Inventory Kamera
 Starts the Inventory Kamera scans by **leaving the game screen with the Paimon Menu stays open** and click 'Scan' to start scanning.

 **While scanning, do not use your mouse or keyboard**.
-We uses your keyboard and mouse to automate artifact scanning.
+We use your keyboard and mouse to automate artifact scanning.

 You can terminate the scanning process at any time by pressing `ENTER` button.
 However, the application will not output any scanned results.